 Advocacy services are free and confidential for any students who are survivors of, or accused of, sexual misconduct including stalking, rape, bullying, cyber stalking etc.

-Triage for crisis or emergency is available through the office (UC suite 243) and afterhours through University Police (910-521-6235).
+Triage for crisis or emergency is available through the office (2nd floor, Brave Health Center) and afterhours through University Police (910-521-6235).

 Psychiatric Medication evaluation and maintenance are available for students with an established therapy relationship with CAPS.